jupyter-book/mystmd/docs/features/blocks.md

-# Blocks
+# Blocks & Comments

 ## Blocks

-`Blocks` provide a structural divison of the MyST document.
-These correspond, for example, to separate cells in a Jupyter Notebook:
+`Blocks` provide a structural divison of the MyST document using `+++`.
+These correspond, for example, to separate cells in a Jupyter Notebook.
+There can be optional metadata associated with the block.

 ```{raw} html
 <myst-demo>